 As it turns out, this client was keeping an entire hutch full of wine glasses on the off-chance that her entire family decided to host the holidays at her house.
 While some wine glasses would prove helpful in the above scenario, wine glass warehousing was clearly not the best use of her hutch on a daily basis.
 We donated some of the glasses and boxed others for basement storage in the event of the family holiday invasion.
 This freed the hutch to house office items, adding value to her life now.

-Here are some things we’ve learned about hosting overnight guests in our cozy abode.
-Perhaps they will be helpful to you, too.
+Here are 7 things we’ve learned about hosting overnight guests in our small home:

-- One towel per person is enough: We have about ten towels in our home.
-If we have guests, I can offer them one towel each, and no one has complained thus far.
-(If their body-drying needs require significantly more towels than that, please refer them to tip #1.)
+If you’ve watched my TEDx talk, you know that we have ten towels in our home.
+If we have guests, I typically offer them one towel each.
+If the number of guests is large, this might be a pool towel, but hey no one has complained thus far.
+(And if their body-drying needs require significantly more towels or they are offended by drying off with a pool towel, please refer them to tip #1.)

-- Borrow what you don’t have: No one expects you to keep enough place settings and sleeping accommodations to host a traveling soccer team at your house.
+No one expects you to keep enough place settings and sleeping accommodations to host a traveling soccer team at your house.
 If you’re expecting more guests than you have beds for, borrow air mattresses, pack-n-plays, or foam pads from neighbors.
 For dining, you can borrow extra plates, CrockPots, platters, and what-have-you.
 There’s no need to keep all these items on hand when a quick text message to local friends will probably supply you with anything you need.
-I’ve found that most people love to help out and will be more than happy to lend you their turkey roaster for a weekend.
+I’ve found that most people love to help out and will be more than happy to lend you a casserole dish or two for the weekend.